Magnusson-Institute/m066/README.md

 ### Results - Forefront.ai

-_This requires an account and access to their "summarize" model, code is in alg003, you will need a model key._
+_This requires an account and access to their "summarize" model, code is in alg003, you will need a model key.
+At time of writing, their pricing equates to about 15 cents per summary._

 See: https://www.forefront.ai/blog-posts/how-to-summarize-text-with-ai